simon-ritchie/apysc/docstring_markdowns/apysc/_event/mouse_event_type.md

 ## Module summary

-Definitions of the mouse event type.
+This module is for the definitions of the mouse event types.

 ## `MouseEventType` class docstring